Ancient Rome: Late Republic

 By the end of the Social War, Marius and Sulla were the premier military men in Rome and their partisans were in conflict, both sides jostling for power.
 In 88 BC, Sulla was elected for his first consulship and his first assignment was to defeat Mithridates VI of Pontus, whose intentions were to conquer the Eastern part of the Roman territories.
-However, Marius's partisans managed his installation to the military command, defying Sulla and the Senate, and this caused Sulla's wrath.
-To consolidate his own power, Sulla conducted a surprising and illegal action: he marched to Rome with his legions, killing all those who showed support to Marius's cause and impaling their heads in the Roman Forum.
+However, Marius's partisans managed his installation to the military command, defying Sulla and the Senate.
+To consolidate his own power, Sulla conducted a surprising and illegal action: he marched to Rome with his legions, killing all those who showed support to Marius's cause.
 In the following year, 87 BC, Marius, who had fled at Sulla's march, returned to Rome while Sulla was campaigning in Greece.
 He seized power along with the consul Lucius Cornelius Cinna and killed the other consul, Gnaeus Octavius, achieving his seventh consulship.
-In an attempt to raise Sulla's anger, Marius and Cinna revenged their partisans by conducting a massacre.
+Marius and Cinna revenged their partisans by conducting a massacre.

 Marius died in 86 BC, due to age and poor health, just a few months after seizing power.
 Cinna exercised absolute power until his death in 84 BC.
 After returning from his Eastern campaigns, Sulla had a free path to reestablish his own power.
-In 83 BC he made his second march in Rome and began a time of terror: thousands of nobles, knights and senators were executed.
-Sulla also held two dictatorships and one more consulship, which began the crisis and decline of Roman Republic.
+In 83 BC he made his second march on Rome and began a time of terror: thousands of nobles, knights and senators were executed.
+Sulla held two dictatorships and one more consulship, which began the crisis and decline of Roman Republic.